Jenny Sparks

-Jennifer Sparks is a fictional character, a superhero in the Wildstorm comic book universe created by Warren Ellis during his 1997 revamp of the dwindling Stormwatch series.
+Jennifer Mary Sparks is a superhero in the WildStorm comic book universe created by Warren Ellis during his 1997 revamp of the Stormwatch series.
 Her first appearance was in issue #37 (Ellis' starting issue) where she was appointed the leader of Stormwatch Black (Black Ops division), with Swift and Jack Hawksmoor, with whom she would later create The Authority.

 Sparks is described as "The Spirit of the 20th Century", having been born at its beginning and later dying at its end.
 Throughout her time, she is shown to have influenced many of the most significant individuals who shaped that century, both positively and negatively.

-In terms of personality, Sparks is depicted as a superficial hedonist hiding a strong underlying sense of morality.

-She was named the 44th Greatest Comic Book Character by Empire Magazine in 2006.
+Sparks is depicted as a superficial hedonist hiding a strong underlying sense of morality.
+She was named the 44th Greatest Comic Book Character by Empire in 2006.
+In August 2024, DC Comics revived Sparks as a DC Universe character in a 21st-century setting for an eponymous DC Black Label mini-series written by Tom King.

 Publication history

 Jenny Sparks first appeared in Stormwatch vol. 2 #37 (cover-dated July 1996) and was created by writer Warren Ellis and artist Tom Raney.
-After that series ended with the death of most characters not created by Ellis, he started a new series The Authority featuring the eponymous team led by Sparks.
+After that series ended with the death of most characters not created by Ellis, he started a new series, The Authority, featuring the eponymous team led by Sparks.

 After the 12th issue, Warren Ellis left the title and Mark Millar took over.
-He did some extra fleshing-out of Jenny's history in the Jenny Sparks: The Secret History of the Authority limited series, focused on the origin stories of the members of the Authority.
+He did some extra fleshing out of Jenny's history in the Jenny Sparks: The Secret History of the Authority limited series, focusing on the origin stories of the members of The Authority.
 Most of Millar's additions are furthering Ellis's backstory and intermeshing Jenny Sparks with important historical figures of the 20th century, including Albert Einstein, Ernest Hemingway, Adolf Hitler, Jacques Cousteau, John Lennon, Princess Diana, and many others.